Meetoul/twrp_device_Unihertz_Jelly2/docs/HOW-TO-INSTALL.md

 ### Windows

 Download [the latest version of adb and fastboot](https://dl.google.com/android/repository/platform-tools-latest-windows.zip) to a directory of your choice and extract the archive.

 Note: I've had reports that under Windows adb/fastboot might not recognize the phone while in TWRP.
 For now I don't know whats causing this.
 So if that happends to you try using linux instead.

 ## Unlocking

-To be able to install anything on the Unihertz Atom L or XL we first need to unlock the bootloader.
+To be able to install anything on the Unihertz Jelly2 we first need to unlock the bootloader.

 1. Boot your device into the official OS.
 2. Go to `Settings > About phone`, tap the "build number" several times to enable developer settings.